A Company of the 4th Infantry by the National Park Service

 Around 40,000 African-American soldiers died during the war.
 Around 70% of them died from disease and infection.

-Harriet Tubman, an escaped slave who worked on the Underground Railroad, worked as a spy for the North during the Civil War.
+Harriet Tubman, an escaped enslaved person who worked on the Underground Railroad, worked as a spy for the North during the Civil War.